aurae-runtime/community/CONTRIBUTOR_LICENSE_AGREEMENT.md

 The [Aurae Runtime Project](https://github.com/aurae-runtime) is now under public development. 🎉

+The goal of the project is to always be free, transparent, and open to support a healthy and thriving community.

 If you are interested in contributing to the development, please keep reading.

 ### 1. Read the fine print below